enjaku4/rabarber/README.md

 ### Context Migrations

 When you rename or remove models used as contexts, you need to update Rabarber's stored context data accordingly.
-Use these irreversible data migrations.
+Use these irreversible data migrations:

 ```rb
 # Rename a context class (e.g., when you rename your Ticket model to Task)